Tips for Visiting Universal Orlando

 - Drink cool beverages throughout the day to stay hydrated.
-You can purchase a Coca-Cola Freestyle cup for unlimited refills of soft drinks or take advantage of free cups of water at any dining location.
+You can take advantage of free cups of water at any dining location or purchase a Coca-Cola Freestyle cup for refills of soft drinks throughout the day.
 Bottled water, however, is an additional charge.

 Traveling with Children

 - Assign a designated meet-up location where your child is likely to remember and locate.
 Should your child get lost, you can meet them at that location.

 - You and your child can alert a Universal Orlando team member should you become separated.
 Doing so will help locate your child.